apache/allura/pyforge/docs/platform_tour.rst

 by either the plugin mount point or a project ID and plugin mount point.

 For
-instance, suppose we have an issue tracker mounted at `projects/test/tracker` with Issue #42 in it.
+instance, suppose we have an ticket tracker mounted at `projects/test/tracker` with Ticket #42 in it.
 Further suppose that there is an SCM repository mounted at `projects/test/subproject/repo`.
 A user could push a commit to that repository with the commit message `[projects/test:tracker:42] - Fix weird issue`.
-If you then examined the commit in the SCM plugin, the shortlink would be clickable and would take you to the issue itself.
+If you then examined the commit in the SCM plugin, the shortlink would be clickable and would take you to the ticket itself.
 The Tracker plugin would also list the commit message as a "related object" in a sidebar to allow for quick cross-referencing.

 Asynchronous Processing